 Our spiritual workouts should help us integrate God’s presence into our souls.
 He is not just someone that we know about; He is the One we know.
 The One we have let into our hearts.
 The One who is at the very center of our being.
 He is the CORE of who we are.

 So then, just as you received Christ Jesus as Lord, continue to live in Him.
 Have the roots [of your being] firmly and deeply planted [in Him, fixed and founded in Him], being continually built up in Him, becoming increasingly more confirmed and established in the faith, just as you were taught, and abounding and overflowing in it with thanksgiving.
-(Colossians 2:6, 7 from the Amplified Bible)
+(Colossians 2:6-7 AMP)